-If you’re thinking of moving to Ottawa, Ontario, to take a job or come here for school, you’re probably wondering what it’s like.
+If you’re thinking of moving to Ottawa and looking to take a job or come here for school, you’re probably wondering what it’s like.

 When moving to any new city, you discover some ups and downs.
 But these will depend on your age, your lifestyle and other factors; one person’s “pro” can sometimes be someone else’s “con.”

 If you’re looking for a place that has a blend of city living and small-town appeal, the great city of Ottawa has a lot to offer.

 1. Economically Stable

 2. Lots of Green Space and Bike Paths

 Ottawa has one of the highest percentages of parks to residents in Canada.
 They’re scattered around the city, with most neighbourhoods situated within walking distance of a park with a place for kids to play.
 Also, the city offers dozens of larger parks with green spaces, like Gatineau Park—the perfect place to enjoy stunning nature, a picnic lunch and a game of frisbee.

 There’s lots to choose from for people who like outdoor activities and prefer to get their exercise outside.
 Ottawa has many scenic bike paths, especially along our rivers.
 In the winter, there’s the canal, of course.
 If you’re in the mood for a longer hike or ski, the Gatineau Hills are 10 minutes away in Québec.

 3. Lots of Great Museums

 As Canada’s capital, we benefit from of playing host to the nation’s major artifact collections.
 There’s the Canadian Museum of Nature in the recently refurbished Victoria and Albert building, the Canadian War Museum on Lebreton Flats and the newly rebuilt Canada Science and Technology Museum.
 We also have the Canadian Aviation and Space Museum and the Diefenbunker, a piece of cold war history preserved in its original state.
 Right across the Ottawa River in Gatineau is the Canadian Museum of History, which offers a fabulous view of the parliament buildings and has amazing attractions like an IMAX theatre.

 4. Lower Crime Rate